Gradually, I opened my eyes and, eventually, woke up from the deep slumber I was in. Instantly, I let out a groan.

 “Wait for me!”

 I immediately recognized who it was.
-I was frozen and speechless, not knowing what to do in the slightest.
+I was frozen and speechless, without a clue on what to do in the slightest.

 "I-I'll get off right away!"
-Miyake rapidly said.
+Miyake said rapidly.

 She quickly rose, stepping away from me.
 I slowly stood up, grabbing my plastic bag.

 "I'm sorry about that!
 I'm really, really sorry!"
 Miyake repeatedly bowed.